Key Takeaways

 What’s the root cause of a superiority complex?

 Austrian psychologist Alfred Adler first defined the concept of a superiority complex.
-According to Adler, people may develop a superiority complex to mask their vulnerabilities and feel more significant.
+According to Adler, people may develop a superiority complex to mask deep feelings of insecurity and vulnerability in order to feel more significant.

 Childhood upbringing